Gowthams1999-commits/terrafrom-project/Day 1/README.md

 4. Subnet ID ( Deploy my Ec2 instance in inside VPC )

 5. Security Group ( Need to create and allow required inbound & Outbound access )

+## What is veriable in teraform.

+Variable is use to store values and pass values in coniguration file of terraform template when required.

+to Create a variable you can create a file called variable.tf and define below arguments.

+1. description
+2. Type
+3. default